usnistgov/IoT-Device-Cybersecurity-Requirement-Catalogs/_Frontmatter/HowToUseGitHub.md

   ![]({{site.baseurl}}/{{page.collection}}/images/GitHub_Watch.png){:style="width: 1047px;"}

-If you are familiar with GitHub, you are also welcome to provide thoughts or contributions as a pull request (PR).
+**Pull Requests:** If you are familiar with GitHub, you are also welcome to provide thoughts or contributions as a pull request (PR).
 We prefer PRs as follows:

-1. Fork a copy of USNISTGOV/FederalProfile-8259A to your own organization/personal space.
+1. Fork a copy of [USNISTGOV/IoT-Device-Cybersecurity-Requirements-Catalogs](https://github.com/usnistgov/IoT-Device-Cybersecurity-Requirement-Catalogs) to your own organization/personal space.
 2. Create a branch in your fork, named specifically for the edit you propose.
-We prefer focused PR's rather than broad-sweeping updates.
+We prefer focused PRs rather than broad-sweeping updates.
 3. Issue a PR from your branch to the post-public-comment branch in FederalProfile-8259A.
 4. If we intend to merge the PR, we may engage via PR reviews and request changes before completing the merge.
 5. Please provide information about your organization and rationale for the suggested change.